rachelcarmena/rachelcarmena.github.io/_posts/2018-12-12-how-to-teach-git.md

 ## Friendly reminder

 I've worked with other version control systems (Visual SourceSafe, TFS and Subversion) and, in my humble experience, a lack of knowledge can be harmful with both an old tool and a new one.
 Don't only focus on choosing a tool, but also on mastering it.

+## Received feedback

+* My friend <a href="https://twitter.com/marcvege" target="_blank">Marc Villagrasa</a> reminds me that he found it very useful to solve [Git challenges](https://www.slideshare.net/raquelmorenocarmena/git-challenges) and to share the solutions among colleagues.